-- Thieves use Mon Repos Conservation Park too!
+- Thieves use Mon Repos Regional Park too!
 While visiting the park, please ensure that you lock your vehicle and remove all valuables.
 Do not leave valuables unattended.

 Turtle Encounters take place at night.
 Lighting in the park is deliberately kept low to avoid disturbing nesting turtles and disorientating hatchlings.
 There is no lighting on the beach.
 For your safety, listen to staff on the beach and follow their instructions.
 Remain with your group at all times.

 For more information, please read the guidelines on safety in parks and forests.